talvinder/twinejs/README.md

 Cheung, Thomas Michael Edwards, Micah Fitch, HiEv, Juhana Leinonen, Michael Savich, and Ross Smith

+##MY MODIFICATION
+Twine story UI was not mobile responsive.
+I made some changes and now it loads nicely on mobile browser as well.

 ### SYNOPSIS

 This is a port of Twine to a browser and Electron app.
 See